codeforbielefeld/teuto-moisture-map-python/Readme.md

 To run all Tests in the project which start with _test_ run:

     python -m unittest discover

 ## Running the application in production mode

 TODO

 ## Running the application in development mode

 Simply run:

-    docker compose up
+    docker compose up --build

 Now the TMM web server over localhost:5000 and an InfluxDB is reachable over localhost:8086.

-## Post data:
+## Post data

-You can post new examples via http://localhost:5000/incomingMessages with json body eg. `services/web/src/test/dragino_ttn_payload.json` and header `{ webhook-api-key: <yourApiKey> // see .dev.env file }`
+You can post new examples via <http://localhost:5000/incomingMessages> with json body eg. `services/web/src/test/dragino_ttn_payload.json` and header `{ webhook-api-key: <yourApiKey> // see .dev.env file }`

 E.g. from the `services/web/src/test` directory run:

     curl -X POST http://localhost:5000/incomingMessages -H "webhook-api-key: tmm-api-key" -H "Content-Type: application/json" -d @dragino_ttn_payload.json

 ## Receiving data

-Navigate to http://localhost:5000/moistureData to recive the latest moisture data, (will probably be empty).
+Navigate to <http://localhost:5000/moistureData> to recive the latest moisture data, (will probably be empty).

 ## Insert test data

-Navigate to http://localhost:5000/insertTestData to insert some random test for the last days
+Navigate to <http://localhost:5000/insertTestData> to insert some random test for the last days

 ## Cofiguration

 Configuration is done via the .dev.env file